GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
+> ### When a distinguished but elderly scientist states that something is possible, they are almost certainly right.
+When they state that something is impossible, they are very probably wrong.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Arthur C. Clarke*

 ---
 ## 🏎 Quick Facts